Table of Contents

 Sets needed per muscle group per week for continued progress

 When discussing sets with respect to overall training volume this does not include warm-up sets.
-Here we are only talking about “working” sets, which are the sets we perform to induce beneficial adaptations.
-If one does too few sets the training stimulus may be insufficient to induce change.
-If one does too many sets this may negatively impact recovery too significantly such that one does not recuperate sufficiently prior to their next training session.
+Here I am only talking about “working” sets, which are the sets you perform to induce beneficial adaptations.
+If you do too few sets the training stimulus may be insufficient to induce change.
+If you do too many sets this may negatively impact recovery significantly such that you do not recuperate sufficiently prior to your next training session.

 What the research suggests